 JVET-AB0150 Crosscheck of JVET-AB0118 (EE2-2.5a: Enhanced temporal motion information derivation) [L.-F. Chen, G. Li, X. Xu, X. Zhao, S. Liu (Tencent)]

-This contains an element of a technical proposal
+Although submitted as a cross-check contribution, this contains an element of a technical proposal.

 As a general remark, this should have better been submitted as a separate document.

-Was presented Tue 25 Oct.
+This was presented Tue 25 Oct.
 1545 (chaired by JRO).

 During the study of the software related to JVET-AB0118, an issue of the template matching process for SbTMVP mode was identified in EE2-2.5a, and a modified version is proposed in this contribution.
 The modified version on top of EE2-2.5a was tested and the following results were observed over Test2.5a anchor.